doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

 .. note::

-    If you want to integrate this User within the security system,you need to implement the `UserInterface`_ of the security component.
+    If you want to integrate this User within the security system, you need to implement the ``UserInterface`` of the `Security component`_.

 Create a Form for the Model
 ---------------------------